Balochistan, Pakistan: After independence

-Insurgencies by Baloch nationalists took place in 1948–1950, 1958–1960, 1962–1969 and 1973–1977, with a new ongoing insurgency by autonomy-seeking Baloch groups since 2003.
-While many Balochis support the demand for autonomy, the majority are not interested in seceding from Pakistan.
+Insurgencies by Baloch separatists took place in 1948–1950, 1958–1960, 1962–1969, and 1973–1977, with an ongoing insurgency by autonomy-seeking Baloch groups since 2003.
+While many Baloch support the demand for autonomy, the majority is reportedly not interested in seceding from Pakistan.

-At a press conference on 8 June 2015 in Quetta, Balochistan's Home Minister Sarfraz Bugti accused India's prime minister Narendra Modi of openly supporting terrorism.
+At a press conference on 8 June 2015 in Quetta, the provincial Home Minister Sarfraz Bugti accused India's Prime Minister Narendra Modi of openly supporting terrorism.
 Bugti implicated India's Research and Analysis Wing (RAW) of being responsible for recent attacks at military bases in Smangli and Khalid, and for subverting the China–Pakistan Economic Corridor (CPEC) agreement.

-Gwadar, a region of Balochistan, was a colony of Oman for more than a century from 1783 until 1958, when it was purchased by Pakistan.
-Many people in this region are therefore Omani.